 However, the Kremlin has shown some leniency, pointing out that Russia wants to establish mutual trust with Silicon Valley leaders and attract tech investments.
 Dmitry Peskov, President Putin’s spokesman, also remarked that since Apple is a global brand operated outside of Russia, this should be considered in handling this situation.

-At the same time, Russian antitrust authorities began a review of Apple’s compliance with national laws.
+At the same time, Russian antitrust authorities began an analysis of Apple’s compliance with national laws.
 As a result, there are concerns that Apple may have misused its market position as one of the largest IT companies in the world by curbing local competition or creating unfair trade conditions while expanding into Russia.
 Furthermore, many Russians see this incident as an example of foreign companies using their power to act above local law and regulations – leading many to distrust foreign entities operating within their borders.

 In conclusion, there seems to be no clear consensus on how to proceed between the Russian government and Apple over this disagreement – though further investigation appears inevitable before any further action is taken on either side.